 If you’re one of these unfortunate sun peepers, here’s how you can tell if you permanently damaged your eyes during the eclipse.

 First, it may take up to 12 hours before any symptoms show up.
-Good news is that if you looked at the sun with your naked eyes for just a split-second, then chances of long-term damage are slim.
+The good news is that if you looked at the sun with your naked eyes for just a split second, then the chances of long-term damage are slim.
 Same with people who viewed the eclipse through the display of a smartphone or a camera.